 Rhinos and tigers are big, powerful, and charismatic animals.
 Unfortunately, these same qualities make these magnificent creatures popular targets: rhinoceros horn and tiger pelts and body parts are in high demand on the global black market.

-The Wildlife Without Borders - Rhinoceros and Tiger Conservation Fund is working to restore rhino and tiger populations to healthy numbers in the wild.
-Since 1994, the Fund has supported groups engaged in successful conservation efforts.
-These include fighting poaching; managing habitats and ecosystems; developing nature reserves;developing community conservation initiatives; managing human-wildlife conflict; and raising public awareness.
+The U.S. Fish and Wildlife Service’s Rhinoceros and Tiger Conservation Fund is working to restore rhino and tiger populations to healthy numbers in the wild.
+Since 1994, the Fund has supported groups engaged in conservation efforts to save these species.
+These include fighting poaching, managing habitats and ecosystems, establishing nature reserves, developing community conservation initiatives, managing human-wildlife conflict, and raising public awareness.

 In 2016, the program provided funding to 66 projects in 16 countries totaling $4.3 million, which was matched by an additional $9.2 million in leveraged funds.
 Project highlights include: